-Volunteering and Traineeships and Jobs placements are full time, but duration can vary.
+Volunteering and Traineeships and Jobs placements are full time, but duration can vary, and they can take place in the UK or abroad.
 You could spend a whole year abroad, but there are also opportunities for shorter placements, starting from two weeks, if that suits you more.
 Click on the tabs below to know more.

-From 1 January 2021, some participants coming to the UK may require a visa under the T5, Temporary Worker, Government Authorised Exchange (GAE) scheme.
+From 1 January 2021, some participants coming to the UK may require a visa under the Temporary Work - Government Authorised Exchange (GAE) scheme.
 This is part of the UK Visas and Immigration (UKVI) points-based system and is needed before participants can take up their placement in the UK.
+Costs may be covered by organisations who select you for their project.
 For more details, please take a look at the Erasmus+ website.